wookey-project/ewok-kernel/doc/syscalls/sys_init.rst

 Mapping devices in memory
 """""""""""""""""""""""""
+A task cannot currently map simultaneously more than 4 devices in memory (this is an architectural constraint on ARM cortex M, which was Ewok first target).

-Due to MPU constraints, a task can not map simultaneously more than 4 devices in memory.
-In that case, the task should use the syscall ``sys_cfg(CFG_DEV_MAP|CFG_DEV_UNMAP)`` to voluntary map the desires devices.
+If one need to manage more than this number of devices, the task should use the syscall ``sys_cfg(CFG_DEV_MAP|CFG_DEV_UNMAP)`` to voluntary map the desires devices.
-Note that those syscalls can be used only if ``map_mode`` field of the ``device_t`` structure is set to ``DEV_MAP_VOLUNTARY`` and if the task is allowed to do this (set in the *menuconfig* kernel menu).
+Note that those syscalls can be used only if ``map_mode`` field of the ``device_t`` structure is set to ``DEV_MAP_VOLUNTARY``.
+The task need a specific permission to do this (set in the *menuconfig* kernel menu).

 Using GPIOs
 """""""""""